Qualifier Question (Spring 2019)

 Before you can move on to proposing a contribution to the educational technology community, you need to demonstrate your mastery of the portion of the field to which you want to contribute.
 Because everyone’s interests and project ideas will be different, there is no question we can ask everyone that will be simultaneously deep enough to be challenging and general enough to cover everyone.

-So instead, by the end of week 5, your mentor will send you a personal qualifier question targeted specifically to what you wrote on the first four (or five, if you submit Assignment 5 early enough) assignments.
+So instead, on or by Monday of week 6, your mentor will send you a personal qualifier question targeted specifically to what you wrote on the first few assignments.
 This question will ask you to think deeply about the topics you have chosen.
 For the research track, it might ask you to synthesize and describe the viewpoints of different communities or research methodologies on your ideas.
 For the development track, it might ask you to describe the broader issues or pedagogical challenges associated with your intended designs.
+For the content track, it might ask you to consider elements of pedagogy and or instruction you have not yet considered.

 The primary goal of this assignment is to demonstrate your mastery of the portion of the field to which you want to contribute.
 In simpler words, the primary goal of this assignment is to show off what you know and how you can think.
 This is the closest thing this class has to a test.
 Adequately completing this assignment will require a significant command over the literature on your topic (in other words, several citations to others’ work in your area).